shockeiser/Trupanion/README.md

 * Are vendors being disintermediated?

-  - Nationwide's Pet Insurance uses JPMorgan to process claims payments, so policyholders already have accounts there.
+  - Nationwide Pet Insurance uses JPMorgan to process claims payments, so policyholders already have accounts there.
 The end-to-end solution should work with the key vendors that the client wishes to maintain a relationship with.

 * Are firm specific idiosyncrasies being accounted for?